Kong/ngx_wasm_module/CONTRIBUTING.md

 [Pending]

-## TODO
+## TODOs

-No contribution guidelines have been drafted yet, but here is a list of things that are currently being worked on or should eventually receive attention:
+Contribution guidelines have not been drafted yet, but here is a list of things that are currently being worked on or should eventually receive attention:

 - Test the building process on as many platforms as possible (see